-Under the current assessment process, the College has participated in thirteen semesters of course assessment, twelve semesters of course re-assessment, review of Program Learning Outcomes (PLOs) for each program/major/certificate, and development of Student Learning Outcomes (SLOs) for the general education courses and technical/concentration courses for each program/major/certificate.
+Under the current assessment process, the College has participated in fifteen semesters of course assessment, fourteen semesters of course re-assessment, review of Program Learning Outcomes (PLOs) for each program/major/certificate, and development of Student Learning Outcomes (SLOs) for the general education courses and technical/concentration courses for each program/major/certificate.
 Using the current assessment process, the College began its revised formal academic program review process in Fall 2013.
 Academic program review continued in this academic year.
-When comparing annual reports, please note that academic divisions were reorganized.
-Business and Information Technology is now combined into one division.
-Sciences is combined with Liberal Arts for the Arts and Sciences Division.
+When comparing annual reports, please note that we reorganized academic divisions in 2015.
+We combined Business and Information Technology into one division.
+Sciences combined with Liberal Arts for the Arts and Sciences Division.

 The number of courses assessed varied from division to division with all divisions (100%) participating in the assessment process.
 Table 1 shows the number of courses assessed with the number of programs/majors/certificates affected by assessment and departments participating in course assessment.
-Table 2 illustrates the number of courses that needed to be re-assessed during AY2015-2016.
+Table 2 illustrates the number of courses that we must re-assess during AY2017-2018.
 These few courses in Table 2 did not achieve the minimum College standard of 70% achievement of learning outcomes during the initial assessment or were voluntarily identified by faculty to be re-assessed based on the course not meeting the 70% minimum standard in one or more methods of evaluation.

-Table 1: COURSE ASSESSMENT FALL 2 2015 - SPRING 2016 Business & Information Technology Arts and Sciences Engineering Technologies Health and Public Services Courses Assessed this year 92/300=30% 41/161=25% 86/219=39% 84/205=41% Programs/ majors/certs affected by courses assessed this year 47/47=100% 22/25=88% 44/46=96% 21/31=87% Departments participating in course assessment this year 5/5=100% 7/7=100% 3/3=100% 8/8=100% Table 2: : COURSE RE-ASSESSMENT FALL 2015- SPRING 2016 Business & Information Technology Arts and Sciences Engineering Technologies Health and Public Services Courses reassessed during this academic year 26 5 0 4
+Table 1 1: COURSE ASSESSMENT FALL 20 016 - SPRING 2017 Arts and Sciences Business & Information Engineering Technologies Technology Health and Public Services Courses Assessed this year 62/161=36% 56/246=23% 86/219=39% 89/164=54% Programs/ majors/certs affected by courses assessed this year 23/24=96% 47/54=87% 33/52=63% 23/23=100% Departments participating in course assessment this year articipating 6/6=100% course ssessment this 3/3=100% 8/8=100% Table 2: COURSE RE-ASSESSMENT FALL 2 2016- SPRING 2017 Arts and Sciences Business & Information Technology Engineering Technologies Health and Public Services Courses reassessed during this academic year 0 0